-Sale of Elmbridge Court business park for £6m, generating a net IRR of 35%.
+Sale of Elmbridge Court business park for £6m.
 Photovoltaic roof panels installed across the site reduced carbon emissions by 60%, while also cutting tenants' energy bills by 50%.

 MARCH

 10 top business schools

-across the US and Europe participated in the MBA Impact Investing Network & Training Programme (MIINT) that Bridges Impact+ runs with the Wharton Social Impact Initiative.
+across the U.S. and Europe participated in the MBA Impact Investing Network & Training Programme (MIINT) that Bridges Impact+ runs with the Wharton Social Impact Initiative.
 More than double this number have signed up for 2015-16.

 APRIL

+MARCH

+Invested in Ways to Wellness, the world's first health social impact bond.